N100 Plan: Two-cylinder development

 While testing the 3-cylinder, Kawasaki also went forward with the development and testing of its current two-stroke twin-cylinder rotary disc valve engine.
 The preliminary test results pointed to a very promising outcome.
-One possible advancement in the twin over the triple was keeping the rotary disc valve fuel/air intake which produced more horsepower than the conventional piston port or reed valve means which has been the case in other Kawasakis.
+One possible advancement in the twin over the triple was keeping the rotary disc valve fuel/air intake which produced more horsepower than the conventional piston port or reed valve approach, which had been the case in other Kawasakis.

-The Kawasaki technical team at the end decided on a more exotic looking, stunning, and innovative design of the three-cylinder piston inlet port engine.
+The Kawasaki technical team at the end decided on a conventional piston inlet port engine, with three inline cylinders.

 Road testing

-The initial part of the 2nd test of the N100, as recorded by Darrell Krause, was between Los Angeles and Las Vegas in late 1968 with the test rider Tony Nicosia.
+The initial part of the 2nd test of the N100 was between Los Angeles and Las Vegas in late 1968 with the test rider Tony Nicosia.
 A new engine was installed at Las Vegas and the bike was run to Yuma, Arizona under normal road conditions with a return trip to Los Angeles.
-Krause reported improvements at low speed, better electrical performance, and improved oil consumption @ 350 to 400 miles per quart.
+Improvements were reported at low speed, better electrical performance, and improved oil consumption @ 350 to 400 miles per quart.
 Problems were listed as bad piston and clutch noise.

-Darrell Krause

-Testing in the U.S. was administered by Darrel Krause.
-Krause's positions were Service Manager, Racing Manager, New Products Manager, General Manager of the Kawasaki Engine Division, and General Manager of Kawasaki Accessories Division located in Santa Monica, California.
-One of his first duties in 1966 was to commission a U.S. marketing plan for Kawasaki.

-In 1967, Krause took a few of the 250 cc Kawasaki A1 Samurai models to Bonneville Salt Flats the next year and set 2 American Motorcycle Association world speed records himself for that year.

 End results

-In 1969, Kawasaki debuted the Kawasaki H1 Mach III with interest and it was eventually labeled in various ways as the "world's quickest accelerating production bike".
-The success of the Mach III directly lead to the development of the Kawasaki Mach II S2 350 in 1971, the Kawasaki S1 Mach I and Kawasaki H2 Mach IV 750 in 1972.
+In 1969, Kawasaki debuted the Kawasaki H1 Mach III, dubbed the world's fastest bike for its quarter mile time.
+The success of the Mach III lead directly to the development of the Kawasaki Mach II S2 350 in 1971, the Kawasaki S1 Mach I and Kawasaki H2 Mach IV 750 in 1972.